 The OCOM Student Association (OSA) provides a variety of free bulk teas for the entire student community to enjoy.
 The Tea Station is located in a tall bookcase, just beyond the student mailboxes in the 2nd floor Student Lounge/Kitchen.
-Please leave the area in the shape you would like to find it.
+Please leave the area as one would hope to find it.